Musandam Governorate

 The Musandam Governorate (مُحَافَظَة مُسَنْدَم) is a governorate of Oman.
-With the exception of the exclave of Madha, it is located on the Musandam Peninsula, which juts into the Strait of Hormuz, the narrow entry into the Persian Gulf, from the Arabian Peninsula.
+Except for the exclave of Madha, it is located on the Musandam Peninsula, which juts into the Strait of Hormuz, the narrow entry into the Persian Gulf, from the Arabian Peninsula.
 The governorate is also an exclave, separated from the rest of Oman by the United Arab Emirates.
 Its location gives Oman partial control, shared with Iran, of the strategic strait.
 In the northern section of Musandam, around Kumzar, the language is Kumzari, which is a southwestern Iranian language closely related to Larestani and Luri.
 The Musandam Peninsula has an area of 1800 km2 and, at the 2020 census, a population of 49,062.